 Quality assurance and advice including independent quality assurance, technical quality assurance and other quality assurance.

-The Government Chief Information Officer (GCIO) has established a GCIO assurance services sub-panel.
+The Government Chief Digital Officer (GCDO) has established a GCDO assurance services panel.
 This panel offers eligible and mandated agencies a choice of 26 panel providers who specialise in the provision of Independent Quality Assurance (IQA) and Technical Quality Assurance (TQA) for ICT-enabled projects and programmes.
-Visit the GCIO assurance services sub-panel page for further information.
+Visit the GCDO assurance services panel page for further information.

 Advisory services on business change processes and methodologies to ensure that organisational change is successfully planned and executed.